nichannah/ocean-nudge/README.md

 # Dependencies

-This tool is written in Python and depends on many different Python packages.
+This tool is written in Python and depends on several different Python packages.
 See section 'Install' below for instructions on how to download all of the Python dependencies.
 It also depends on
  [ESMF_RegridWeightGen](https://www.earthsystemcog.org/projects/regridweightgen/) program to perform regridding between non-rectilinear grids.

 # Install